Simple Analysis of Sparse, Sign-Consistent JL: Abstract

 \section{Abstract}

-Allen-Zhu, Gelashvili, Micali, and Shavit constructed a sparse, sign-consistent Johnson Lindenstrauss distribution, and proved that this distribution yields an essentially optimal dimension for the correct choice of sparsity.
-However, their analysis of the upper bound on the dimension and sparsity required a complicated combinatorial graph-based argument similar to Kane and Nelson's analysis of sparse JL.
+Allen-Zhu, Gelashvili, Micali, and Shavit construct a sparse, sign-consistent Johnson-Lindenstrauss distribution, and prove that this distribution yields an essentially optimal dimension for the correct choice of sparsity.
+However, their analysis of the upper bound on the dimension and sparsity requires a complicated combinatorial graph-based argument similar to Kane and Nelson's analysis of sparse JL.
 We present a simple, combinatorics-free analysis of sparse, sign-consistent JL that yields the same dimension and sparsity upper bounds as the original analysis.
-Our proof also yields dimension/sparsity tradeoffs, which were not previously known.
+Our analysis also yields dimension/sparsity tradeoffs, which were not previously known.

 As with previous proofs in this area, our analysis is based on applying Markov's inequality to the $p$th moment of an error term that can be expressed as a quadratic form of Rademacher variables.
 Interestingly, we show that, unlike in previous work in the area, the traditionally used Hanson-Wright bound is \textit{not} strong enough to yield our desired result.
 Indeed, although the Hanson-Wright bound is known to be optimal for gaussian degree-2 chaos, it was already shown to be suboptimal for Rademachers.
 Surprisingly, we are able to show a simple moment bound for quadratic forms of Rademachers that is sufficiently tight to achieve our desired result, which given the ubiquity of moment and tail bounds in theoretical computer science, is likely to be of broader interest.